 For remote probes, this parameter indicates the digital input number; for local probes, it indicates the local probe input number.
+The local probe option is only available at central units ICU and MCU.

-The variable will return a .0. value if no digital input has been defined.
+The variable will return a $\cdot 0 \cdot$ value if no digital input has been defined.

-V.MPG.PRBDI2

-(V.)MPG.PRBPULSE1
+V.MPG.PRBD12

-Variable that can only be read from the program, PLC and interface.
+(V.)MPG.PRBPULSE1 Variable that can only be read from the program, PLC and interface.
 The variable returns the value of block preparation.